How to Acclimate a Cat to a New Home

 It is best to introduce your cat to their new home gradually, so begin by restricting them to one room.
 During this time, isolate other animals from your new cat and supervise your children when they interact with the cat.
 Try to spend a few hours with your cat as they settle into their new home.
 You may also want to place a cozy cat bed in a quiet corner of the room.

 If you have other animals in the home, you will need to introduce them gradually.
-Remember, the cat is being introduced to a territory already claimed by your resident pet, so you need to take both of their feelings into account.
+Remember, the cat is being introduced to a territory already claimed by your resident pet, so you must consider both their feelings.

-The ability of animals to get along together in the same household depends in part on their individual personalities.
+Animals' ability to get along together in the same household depends partly on their individual personalities.
 It will take a week or two for a successful transition and it may be a little hectic.
 Be patient; things will most likely work out in time.

 Here’s how you can introduce your new cat to other animals in the home, according to Dr. Monique Chretien.